Vermont Overland Rally

 And Chris Shontz’ lovely photos here.

 Bird Watching Society Headquarters at 419 Baileys Mills Road in historic Reading, Vermont.
-The property features multiple camping pastures, riverside camping, woods camping, a swimming pool, outdoor shower, wifi and potable water at the house.
-We also have three awesome country stores all within five miles of us for provisioning, two of which have breakfast/lunch cafes!
+The property features multiple camping pastures, riverside camping, woods camping, a swimming pool, outdoor shower and potable water at the house.
+We also have two awesome country stores all within five miles of us for provisioning, one of which has an amazing farm-table breakfast/lunch cafe!
 Fuel is five miles south in Downer’s Corners (yes, they have diesel).

 Food: We’ll have vendors on site with food available for purchase as desired.
-We’ll have Pete’s Cookshack back in action for breakfast and now some great cookshack dinner options and we’ll also have Goodman’s Pizza Truck here serving homemade farm-table organic wood-fired pizza!
+We’ll have Jimmy’s Cookshack back in action for breakfast and now some great cookshack dinner options and we’ll also have our incredible local pizza trucks here serving homemade farm-table organic wood-fired pizza!
 For those wanting a bit more pampering, just walk down the road to our local farm-table bistro, Keeper’s Cafe!

 PLEASE NOTE: MEALS ARE NOT INCLUDED IN YOUR ENTRY FEE.
 YOU CAN PURCHASE FOOD ON-SITE FROM OUR VENDORS (CASH ONLY) OR BRING YOUR OWN FOOD TO COOK AT YOUR CAMP.
 GOOD TO BRING BACK-UP FOOD ANYWAY JUST IN CASE VENDORS RUN OUT.

 GET OUT THERE!
-The only “training” at VOR will be the OEX’s awesome training excursions.
-We’ve bagged all afternoon seminars.
-Why?
-Because we want to give you more time for your self-nav overlanding excursions as that’s what sets VOR apart: you can actually get out and do some real off-road overlanding exploration.
+This is what sets VOR apart from other overlanding events: you can actually get out and do some real off-road overlanding exploration.
 We’ll teach you how to navigate Vermont’s prolific unmaintained ancient road networks on your own to find the best bird watching areas.
 You’ll be able to test your skills and equipment over a wide variety of overlanding terrain.
-When you get back to the farm in the afternoon, grab a beverage and come over to the vendor area and just hang out, meet all sorts of fun-loving, interesting, like-minded people and thoroughly enjoy yourself.
+When you get back to the venue in the afternoon, grab a beverage and come over to the vendor area and just hang out, meet all sorts of fun-loving, interesting, like-minded people and thoroughly enjoy yourself.

 Other overlanding events offer high quality training.
 VOR gives you a chance to actually use it.